 With the amount of mail and e-mail we all have coming our way, it could be easy to misplace a bill.
 With a packed calendar, it could be easy to have bill paying be pushed to the side.
 Setting up a bill paying system that works for you can eliminate forgotten bills and late payments.

 One single system will not work for everyone.
 I will share my quick and simple system and then give you a few suggestions in figuring out the flow that works for you.
-There will even be a few printables to help you organize your bill paying life!
+I hope this helps you figure out how to organize your bills.
+There will even be a few free Bill Organization printables to help you organize your bill paying life!

 When a bill enters our home, I immediately do one of two things with it.